cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/DateTimePickers.md

 Date Pickers without the `.graphical` or `.wheel` style need an `.accessibilityLabel` set to match their visible label text.

-Date Pickers with the `.graphical` or `.wheel` style need visible `DatePicker(\"Label\")` text for each date picker so it is spoken to VoiceOver as the accessibility label.
+Date Pickers with the `.graphical` or `.wheel` style need visible `DatePicker("Label")` text for each date picker so it is spoken to VoiceOver as the accessibility label.

 Limitations: